bamf2048/pi_retrogaming/other-cool-shit.md

 # Other Cool Shit

+This is other cool stuff or things you might find handy.

 ## Motioneye

 Motioneye is a security camera system with web interface.
 You can connect multiple webcams/cameras, detect motion to capture photos or videos.
 Motioneye runs in the background.